Working as a dental assistant can be an excellent way to have a rewarding career in the field of dentistry working in a dental office.

-It’s important to remember that licensure as an registered dental assistant does not transfer from state to state because state requirements vary.
-Certified dental assistants, however, are more likely to be accepted in other states.
+It’s important to remember that licensure as a registered dental assistant does not transfer from state to state because state requirements vary.
+Certified dental assistants with DANB certification, however, are more likely to be accepted in other states.

 Whether your state requires certification or not, it’s a good idea to seek dental assisting certification before you start your career.

 Not only will the certification program give you the skills and knowledge to be successful in your job, but it will show potential employers that you’re serious about doing your very best for their patients every day.

 Dental assistants perform a variety of clinical tasks under the direction and supervision of a licensed dentist.
 Dental assistants are not licensed to provide dental care independently.

 Now that you have heard of the DANB, or Dental Assisting National Board, let’s dive deeper into the certification process.
 How can you earn this certification?
 We’ll explore why you should consider earning yours, and what qualifications you’ll need for the job.

 Once you know the certification route you want to pursue you can find a school that specializes in dental assisting.
 Read on to learn more about the benefits of DANB certification.

 DANB certification is a major career step for many assistants.
 The DANB offers state-specific and national exams to assess dental assistant competency.
 After you become certified, you join an elite group of more than 37,000 dental assistants nationwide.
 The DANB has also developed a new certification for dental assistants in infection prevention and control (CDIPC).